nilesjossel/TCA9548/README.md

 ### Getting Started
 Clone this repo.
 Follow the README within whichever folder you're interested in working on.
 If you have questions or need help, ask Alex.
+Note that, if you decide to download a ZIP archive of this repo, any linked external repos (such as those in the lib folders) will not be included and must be downloaded separately.

 ### Helpful Background
 * Free RTOS on the Pico 1 (rp2040) Videos (Helpful Despite being for old pico)